axibase/atsd-use-cases/research/us-mortality/README.md

 * `ORDER BY` - specifies the order in which to return the rows. `DESC` means descending order, so the most recent results will be returned first.
 * `LIMIT` - specifies the number of rows to return.
 In our instance, the 10 most recent weekly readings are returned.

-Now let us walk though actually executing the query in ATSD.
+Instructions on querying the data in ATSD:

 1. Click on the **SQL** tab.